-1. Exit Interview – You’d be surprised how often employees leave a company and then want to come back.
-It’s happened on several occasions that I’m aware of, sometimes with a span of a few years in between.
-For this reason, you should be careful what you say during the exit interview.
-They may ask about why you’re leaving, what you think of your boss, and any factors that influenced your decision to resign.
-If you insult someone at the firm, word could get around.
-And that would hurt your chances of returning in the future.
-It’s best to be positive and just focus on the great opportunity you have elsewhere, even you have the urge to be painfully honest.
+Sometimes employees leave a company and later want to come back.
+Often referred to as “boomeranging,” this practice is more popular than you may think; in a recent study by Kronos, 76% of human resource executives and hiring mangers say they’re open to hiring boomerangs.2 For this reason, you should be careful what you say during the exit interview.
+They may ask about why you’re leaving, what you think of your boss and any other factors that influenced your decision to resign.
+If you insult someone during the interview process, word could get around — that would hurt your chances of returning in the future.
+Choose your words carefully and provide honest, but tactful feedback.
+Try offering positive feedback, followed by constructive criticism, then conclude with another piece of positive feedback.

-2. Not Considering the True Cost/Benefit – Some people don’t consider the big financial picture when leaving a job.
-For instance, my firm still offers both a pension and 401(k), whereas many other companies don’t offer pensions these days.
+Some people don’t consider the big financial picture when leaving a job.
+For instance, you current company may offer both a pension and 401(k), whereas many other companies don’t offer pensions.
 Those benefits are worth something — it’s real money!
 At a new job, the salary would have to compensate for that.
-There are expensive factors, like health care and stock options, that aren’t included in the base salary offer.
-You need to compare what you’re losing to what you’re gaining.
+There are many financial factors, like health care and stock options, that aren’t included in the base salary offer.

-3. Accepting the Counteroffer – Oftentimes, if you’re a key employee within the firm or if they’re caught off-guard by your resignation, they’ll make a counteroffer to try to get you to stay.
-It’s almost always a bad move to accept it.
-Once you’ve made up your mind to leave, your head simply isn’t in the game anymore.
-Your employers could be trying to get you to stay just long enough for them to hire your replacement.
-You may also lose out on future promotion opportunities because you’re viewed as not loyal to the company.
+Oftentimes, if you’re a key employee within the firm or if they’re caught off-guard by your resignation, they’ll make a counteroffer to try to get you to stay.
+It’s almost always a bad move to accept it for several reasons.
+By the time you’ve received an offer, you have probably spent weeks looking for a new job, interviewing and negotiating with the new company — you are already mentally invested in taking the next step in your career.
+By accepting a counteroffer after you’ve made up your mind to leave, you’re committing to work at a place where your head simply isn’t in the game anymore.
+You’ve also exposed your hand to your current employer, letting them know you’re unhappy.
+There are two kinds of employers in this situation: the kind that will listen to your complaints and work to make sure you’re happy in your position, or the type of employer that is trying to get you to stay just long enough for them to hire your replacement.
+Lastly, you may also lose out on future promotion opportunities because you’re viewed as not loyal to the company.

-4. Non-Financial Problems – I have a few friends that have changed employers and ended up regretting it.
-One of the most common problems I see is that they take a job with a much longer commute, but don’t intend to move.
-If a job doesn’t allow telecommuting, you may be tacking on 10 or more hours per week in extra travel time.
+When you take on a new role, there are small transitional challenges that are normal — learning your new role, meeting new people, etc. But there are bigger challenges outside of the actual work when you’re in the office, and those are the ones that affect your overall lifestyle.
+It is crucial to take this into consideration, or you may be forced out of this new role as quickly as it started.
+One of the most common problems is your new commute.
+If you don’t plan on moving closer to your new job or if a job doesn’t allow telecommuting, you may be tacking on 10 or more hours per week in extra travel time.
 When you add in the extra time it takes to get used to a new company and culture, you may be working an extra 15 – 20 hours per week!
-For a small increase in pay, the trade-off might not have been worth it.
-But they didn’t think it through before they quit.
+For a small increase in pay, the trade-off might not be worth it.